wwiras/bcgossip-grpc/cnsim/README.md

 This simulator leverages Google Cloud Platform services to provide a scalable and flexible environment for modeling and analyzing gossip protocols.
 The architecture comprises:

 * **Google Kubernetes Engine (GKE):** For deploying and managing the distributed network nodes, simulating gossip activity.
-* GKE allows for easy scaling and management of the simulation environment.
+GKE allows for easy scaling and management of the simulation environment.
 * **Google BigQuery:** For storing and querying simulation data, enabling efficient data analysis.
-* BigQuery's serverless architecture allows for fast and cost-effective analysis of large datasets.
+BigQuery's serverless architecture allows for fast and cost-effective analysis of large datasets.
 * **Google Colab:** For data visualization and in-depth analysis of simulation results.
-* Colab provides a free and accessible environment for Python-based data analysis.
+Colab provides a free and accessible environment for Python-based data analysis.
+* **python3:** *python* language is used for gossip scripting and data analysis

 ### Implementation Steps